 - Press ENTER to boot into the Legacy Bios One-Time Boot Menu.

 - Select Option 2 from the Default Boot Override Options to do a one-time boot to the Qumulo Core USB Installer key.

 - Select one of the following options to continue the install:

 - For an encrypted install, select option 2 and hit ENTER.

 - For a non-encrypted install, select option 1 and hit ENTER.
-Once the node automatically reboots, repeat the steps in this to section to boot to the USB Installer key.
-Once you return to the the SmartArray Mode prompt, select the continue, install in NonSecure Mode option for the following boot.
+Once the node automatically reboots, repeat the steps in this section to boot to the USB Installer key.
+Once you return to the SmartArray Mode prompt, select the continue, install in NonSecure Mode option for the following boot.